Amoxicillin: 7 things you should know

-How it works
+1. How it works

-- Usually well tolerated.
+- Usually well-tolerated.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-Notes: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
-For a complete list of all side effects, click here.
+Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
+View complete list of side effects

 - Dial 911 if you experience any trouble breathing, swelling or tightness of the throat.

 - See your doctor if you develop prolonged or significant diarrhea or a rash.